BinaLab/FloodNet-Challenge-EARTHVISION2021/README.md

 ### Track 2

 Visual Question Answering: Visual question Answering is a multimodal task where a system provides an answer for a given question from an image.
-No work has been considered the VQA task for post-disaster damage assessment.
-To accelerate this task, we present the Visual Question Answering task for post-disaster damage assessment.
+By asking the questions in natural language and getting the answers from those questions, we can understand the damage scenario comprehensively.
+"Is there any flooded road?", "How many flooded buildings are in the image?" - these types of questions will provide very crucial information and help the rescuers efficiently.
+In this track, we present the Visual Question Answering task for post-disaster damage assessment.

 The dataset for Track 2 can be downloaded from this link: https://drive.google.com/drive/folders/1g1r419bWBe4GEF-7si5DqWCjxiC8ErnY?usp=sharing